 Market Risk is calculated using Value-At-Rick or VAR.
 VAR calculates a probability statement such as: “I’m x% confident we won’t lose more than V dollars over the next N days”.
 It allows institutions to have a single number to define their market risk given the parameters used.
 Regulators require banks to report a 99% confidence level over the next 10 days.
 BIS requires the banks to have three times their 10 day VaR in capital.

 Bank Trading desks use the 99% & 95% VAR number for 1 day (tomorrow).

 Hedge Funds use a one day 95% confidence figure.

 So bank traders want to know how the other side of their trade might respond if the market moves big the next day.
-Although most money center banks now use Monte Carlo simulation not normal distribution.
-But using volatility (the square root of variance which presume the % returns are normally distributed) is easier to conceptualize.
+Although most money center banks now use Monte Carlo simulation, not a normal distribution.
+But using volatility (the square root of variance which presumes the % returns are normally distributed) is easier to conceptualize.

-There are three accepted methods of calculating VaR: For sake of brevity we will only discuss variance-co-variance in detail.
+There are three accepted methods of calculating VaR: For the sake of brevity, we will only discuss variance-co-variance in detail.

 The easiest way to view Monte Carlo Simulation begins with thinking of it as similar to Historical Simulation.
-EXCEPT, Historical Simulation implies the actual 180th worst loss in the past 200 days can re-occur on the exact same date over the next time frame (10 day or 1 day).
+Except, Historical Simulation implies the actual 180th worst loss in the past 200 days can re-occur on the exact same date over the next time frame (10 days or 1 day).
 Monte Carlo uses a random number generator and uses 10,000 “trials” (you can view this as daily changes) to estimate the price return of the asset at the end of the analysis horizon (10 or 1 day).
-However, you will find the detailed process for calculating VAR using Monte Carlo Simulation here.

 The variance-co-variance method uses the historical volatility of the asset over the past X number of days (typically 200 – 500 days).